6 ebook marketing tips to guarantee sales

 - Titling, proofreading, and formatting your ebook

-- Pricing and setting up a storefront to sell your ebook
+- Setting up a storefront to sell your ebook

 - Publishing your ebook